Due to the current pandemic, Music City Tech 2020, and its related conferences, has been cancelled.

 Share your submission idea.
 Let others know what you’re proposing and encourage them to submit as well.
 The more buzz our selection committee sees about a topic, the more convinced they will be that attendees will be interested.
 Of course, we also just really appreciate y’all helping to get the word out.
 We’ll even write the tweet for you so all you have to do is click here.

 Watch Your Email

 You never know when the selection committee might need to contact you for clarification or to get more information about your proposal.
-We promise not to keep you waiting long and will begin notifying selected speakers in mid-June.
-Selections will be finalized and the schedule announced by mid-July.
+We promise not to keep you waiting long and will begin notifying selected speakers in mid-May.
+Selections will be finalized and the schedule announced by mid-June.